 Your approved provider will ensure that you are aware of child protection law and your obligations through training, in house workshops or online training.

 Information regarding child protection produced by the Department including an online training package can be found at

 Child Protection Protocol.

 Incidents, injury, trauma and illness

-Policies and procedures must be in place at the service in the event that a child is injured, becomes ill or suffers a trauma.
-These policies and procedures must be followed and include the requirement that a parent be notified as soon as practicable, but not later than 24 hours after the incident.
+Policies and procedures must be in place at the service if a child is injured, becomes ill or suffers a trauma.
+These policies and procedures must be followed and include the requirement that a parent is notified as soon as practicable, but no later than 24 hours after the incident.

 A serious incident includes: